afqueiruga/detest/Readme.md

 These problems should also have the property that they are Lipschitz continuous; i.e. the numerical problem should converge smoothly.

 These require more computational effort to run.
+There is some advice for designing simple problems that the testee should be able to execute extremely quickly.

 ### Reference Solution Tests

 We assume self similarity.

+We can construct a reference solution by saving the solutions of a "golden code" in the database, and then comparing future codes to it.

 What happens when one of these tests isn't Lipschitz continuous?
 What if the physics itself has bifurcation points?
-How do we verify in that case?
+How do we verify a code that is supposed to be solving a nonsmooth problem?
+These are hard problems to solve.
+A strategy is to examine ergodic properties, such as the center point of an attractor, the total amount of gas in the reservoir, the granular temperature of the system, etc.
+These have to be coupled by making your code solve the simpler problems, too.
+Currently, we have no such tests in this package.

 ## The Tests